 Make sure you practice with the compass and understand how to use it!
 When you’re trying to navigate during a bug out situation it’s not the time that you should be first pulling out your compass.

-The Garmin eTrex 10 is pretty bare bones when it comes to a modern GPS, but it has all the features you would need in a bug out situation.
+This Garmin is pretty bare-bones when it comes to a modern GPS, but it has all the features you would need in a bug-out situation.

 Regardless of the GPS you select, you should definitely have one on your list.